aptech/docs/docs/CR-sorthcsorthcc.rst

 column and will arrange all rows of the object in the same order as the sorted column.

-sorthc assumes that the column to sort on is numeric. sorthcc assumes that the column to sort on contains character data.
+:func:`sorthc` assumes that the column to sort on is numeric. :func:`sorthcc` assumes that the column to sort on contains character data.

-If x is a matrix, it may contain both character and numeric data, but the sort column must be all of one type.
-Missing values will sort as if their value is below -∞.
+If *x* is a matrix, it may contain both character and numeric data, but the sort column must be all of one type.
+Missing values will sort as if their value is below :math:`-∞`.

 The sort is in ascending order.
 This function uses the heap sort algorithm.

-If you need to obtain the matrix sorted in descending order, you can
+If you need to obtain the matrix sorted in descending order, you can use:
-use:

 ::